 Japan is an island nation rich in culture and history.
-Learn about Japanese sea glass, sea pottery and fishing floats.
-You will learn about their origins, markings, patterns and symbolism.
+In Christina's talk, you'll learn about Japanese sea glass and fishing floats, including their origins, markings, patterns, and symbolism.
 This presentation will serve to help those interested to dive into the world of Japanese craftsmanship and its interaction with the waves of the ocean.

 Australian born, Philippine raised, and now living in Japan.
 Christina has always loved the beach and all the gems it has to offer.
 With her beachcombing love in Japan, she continues to learn about Japanese maritime antiques, glass and pottery design, and history.
 She is the founder of Reverse.Gem, a coastal lifestyle brand with a passion for beachcombing solutions.
 Website | Facebook | Instagram